Llenar70/allye-doc/course/case_study_3_causal_forests.md

   </p>

 - **Check Feature Importance (Why)**: Which covariates govern where the effect is large?
-  - Re‑Engagement: Historical engagement (e.g., total sessions, days idle) and preference signals (e.g., category) are prominent.
+  - Re‑Engagement: Historical engagement (e.g., `total_sessions_before_idle` or `sessions_in_last_30d_before_idle`, `days_idle`) and preference signals (e.g., `favorite_category`) are prominent.
 This suggests the benefit of making a repeat purchase depends strongly on prior habit and affinity.
-  - Discovery: Plan status (paid vs. free), tenure, and engagement dominate.
+  - Discovery: Plan status (`last_paid_plan`), tenure (`account_age_years`), and engagement dominate.
 This points to user maturity and prior monetization as the key gatekeepers for whether “trying something new” turns into retention value.
   <p align="center">
     <img src="./imgs/course3_feature_importance.png" alt="Feature Importance" width="700">
   </p>

 - **Use SHAP to read directionality (Why, precisely)**: Look at how high vs. low values move the predicted CATE.
-  - Re‑Engagement: Higher historical engagement and shorter idle periods push CATE further negative (bigger churn‑reduction).
-Paid and strong category affinity often amplify the benefit—consistent with a “habit re‑activation” story.
+  - Re‑Engagement: Higher historical engagement and shorter `days_idle` push CATE further negative (bigger churn‑reduction). `last_paid_plan` being paid and strong `favorite_category` affinity often amplify the benefit—consistent with a “habit re‑activation” story.
-  - Discovery: High engagement combined with a historically free plan tends to push CATE more negative; for long‑tenured or already‑paid users, the effect is weaker or nearer zero—consistent with “novelty matters most for explorers.”
+  - Discovery: High engagement combined with `last_paid_plan` = free tends to push CATE more negative; for users with higher `account_age_years` or `last_paid_plan` = paid, the effect is weaker or nearer zero—consistent with “novelty matters most for explorers.”
   <p align="center">
     <img src="./imgs/course3_shap.png" alt="SHAP Value" width="700">
   </p>